 Like all philosophical movements and traditions, the philosophy of liberation emerged out of both world historical and regional socio-historical contexts.
 In terms of the world historical background, World War II, and in particular the disclosures about the genocide of the Jews, the Cold War, and the South East Asian wars, created a world historical stage in which Europe and its intellectual and moral traditions stood discredited.
 Whereas before, all things European were regarded as the standard against which everything would have to be measured, Europe had become suspect.
 Latin Americans had to look elsewhere for inspiration and intellectual guidance.

-The regional socio-historical was framed on the one side by the Cuban revolution and the numerous military dictatorships that took place as a consequence of the Cold War and the failures of development in Latin America.
+The regional socio-historical situation was framed, on the one side, by the Cuban revolution, and the numerous military dictatorships throughout the Latin American subcontinent, on the other, that took place as a consequence of the Cold War and the failures of economic development in Latin America.
 The Cuban revolution, however, had a profound impact in the socio-political-cultural imagination throughout Latin America.
 In the iconic image of Che Guevara (1928–1967), the revolution promise a transformation of the Latin American human being—el nuevo hombre—as it also raised the possibility of political sovereignty for Latin American nations.
 The decade of the sixties in Latin American was a time of political turmoil, but above all of cultural renewal and utopian yearning.

 The philosophy of liberation, however, was above all an intellectual and philosophical response and unquestionably synthesis of a series of intellectual and cultural movements that had been gestating for a decade throughout Latin America.
 The cultural context was so ripe with proclamations and thinking about “liberation” that if the philosophy of liberation had not been so named in the late sixties and early seventies, today we would have wondered whether philosophers had been abducted from this world and sequestered in some time capsule.
 The philosophy of liberation was both necessary and inevitable.